Marc Middleton: Media career

-In 2012, Middleton wrote the Amazon best-selling e-book Rock Stars of Aging, 50 ways to Live to 100.
+In 2012, Middleton wrote the Amazon best-selling e-book Rock Stars of Aging, 50 Ways to Live to 100.

-Also in 2012, Middleton executive produced and contributed on-air reporting to Surviving & Thriving, a television program about overcoming major life challenges that launched in 2012 on WKMG-TV in Orlando, winning Emmy nominations its first 4 seasons.
+Also in 2012, Middleton executive produced and contributed on-air reporting to Surviving & Thriving, a television program about overcoming major life challenges that launched in 2012 on WKMG-TV in Orlando, winning Emmy nominations in its first four seasons.
 In 2014, Middleton successfully summited Mt.
 Kilimanjaro in Tanzania, Africa with a group of cancer survivors and cancer community advocates.
-Middleton carried a video camera with him shooting the documentary film, Conquering Kilimanjaro.
+Middleton carried a video camera, shooting the documentary film Conquering Kilimanjaro.
 The film aired nationally on the RLTV cable network, received a 2015 Emmy® Nomination and helped raise funds for LiveStrong Foundation.

 In 2014, Growing Bolder debuts on commercial television on the national cable network, RLTV.

-In 2015, WKMG-TV in Orlando becomes the flagship station for Surviving and Thriving.
+In 2015, WKMG-TV in Orlando became the flagship station for Surviving and Thriving.

 In 2016, Middleton won the 2016 Changing the Way the World Ages Award from Home Care Assistance.

 In 2016, WESH-TV becomes the flagship station for both Surviving and Thriving and Growing Bolder.
 Middleton received his 5th Emmy nomination in 2016 for the news feature, The Comeback Queen.

-In 2018, Growing Bolder returned to public broadcasting stations and is also picked up by Create TV Network, expanding its carriage to 385 stations in 166 markets.
+In 2018, Growing Bolder returned to public broadcasting stations and was also picked up by Create TV Network, expanding its carriage to 385 stations in 166 markets.
 Middleton won the 2018 American Public Television PitchFest competition and the $75,000 first place prize for a new pledge program concept called Launch Pad to What’s Next.
-The 90-minute special debuted in late 2018, and was distributed by American Public Television.
+The 90-minute special debuted in late 2018 and was distributed by American Public Television.